Sonim: 2002–2005: Solo music career

 After EE Jump disbanded in April 2002, Sonim debuted as a solo singer with the release of her first single, "Curry Rice no Onna."

 In September 2006, Sonim debuted in South Korea, releasing a Korean-language version of "Curry Rice no Onna" under the title "After Love" (후애 (後愛).

-She is currently in a unit called tomboy with Akane Osawa, which debuted in November 2007.
+In 2007, she became part of the vocal group Tomboy with Akane Osawa, which debuted in November 2007.
 In 2007-2009, she starred as Kim in Japanese production of the musical Miss Saigon.
 In 2007-2011, she played the role of Johanna in the Japanese production of Sweeney Todd.

 Personal life

 Sonim is a third-generation Korean.
 She is fluent in Japanese, Korean, and English.

-She has said on her personal blog that for years she has been on a vegan diet.In 2009, while preparing for her role in the stage production of Shakespeare's "Henry VI", she began following a macrobiotic diet, which inspired her to become vegetarian.
+She has said on her personal blog that for years she has been on a vegan diet.
+In 2009, while preparing for her role in the stage production of Shakespeare's "Henry VI", she began following a macrobiotic diet, which inspired her to become vegetarian.
 In 2012, she became vegan for respect for all living beings.